matn7/Google-Platform-Notes/gcp/GCPComputeEngine.md

 - The organization node is the root node for Google Cloud resources.
 - Notable organization roles:
-    - **Organization Policy Administrator**: Broad control over all cloud resources.
+    - **Organization Policy Administrator:** Broad controls over all cloud resources.
-    - **Project Creator**: Fine-grained control of project creation.
+    - **Project Creator:** Fine-grained control of project creation.

 **An example IAM resource hierarchy**

-- A policy is set on a resource:
+- A policy set on a resource:
     - Each policy contains a set of roles and role members.
-- Resources inherit policies from parent:
+- Resources inherit policies from a parent:
     - Resource policies are a union of parent and resource.
 - A less restrictive parent policy overrides a more restrictive resource policy.

 #### Quiz

-**1. True or False: All Google Cloud resources are associated with a project.**
+**1. True or False: All Google Cloud resources associated with a project.**

-- True.
-All Google Cloud resources are associated with a project.
-Each project is associated with a billing account, which functions as the payment method for these resources.
+- True, all Google Cloud resources associated with a project.
+- Each project associated with a billing account, which functions as the payment method for these resources.

 ### Identity and Access Management (IAM)